'Temporary' not guilty plea entered for Charleston suspect

 He singled out the nearly 200-year-old church known as "Mother Emanuel" because of its historical significance in the African-American community, Lynch said.

-Roof signaled his criminal intent in a racist manuscript posted on his website, she said.
+Roof signalled his criminal intent in a racist manuscript posted on his website, she said.

 (Writing by Frank McGurty; Editing by Jonathan Oatis)